 It’s a unique business, but then again, Song has always charted a unique path.
 Growing up he was not exposed to many films or filmmakers, and the idea of creating a career in film was not widely encouraged.
 Despite this, Song’s interest in storytelling and culture grew.
 By the time he enrolled at Columbia College Chicago, he prioritized building a supportive and collaborative work environment for himself and dove in to building a business that would allow him to approach his art sustainably.
 As he says, with good humor, “I want to make sure I don’t become a starving artist!”

 He doesn’t need to worry—despite some setbacks in the co-working environment due to COVID-19, Song’s business is growing and thriving, and he is producing independent films.
-He is currently working with another Columbia alum, Ayesha Abouelazm ’17, now an Adjunct Instructor of Film Production at DePaul University, on a new film, currently in pre-production.
+He is currently working with another Columbia alum, Ayesha Abouelazm ’17, now an Adjunct Instructor of Film Production at Loyola University in Chicago, on a new film, currently in pre-production.